rgenge/snow-crash/level01/resources/Readme.md

 ```
 flag01:42hDRfypTqqnw:3001:3001::/home/flag/flag01:/bin/bash
 ```
-3. We use that with John The Ripper and get in return :
+3. We use that with John The Ripper using command john "password" and get in return :
 ```
  abcdefg
 ```